taylorbugo/File_FolderClass/README.md

 # File_FolderClass
 File\Folder Class structure coding example.
+Used to show some simple class behaviour and structures.

 Built using Visual Studio Community 2015